TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 What is the Jira tool?

-As a DevOps engineer, why do we use Jira Tool?
+As a DevOps engineer, why do we use the Jira Tool?

 Why do we use a pipeline in Jenkins?
 Flow?